 A message lands in the analyst’s chat: “Can you pull the new FTS numbers?”

 It feels like a thirty-second favour.
-The reality runs deeper.
-Hidden inside that one sentence are at least half a dozen questions, none of them asked: which metric, which season, which period, compared to what, for what decision.
+It isn’t.
+Hidden inside that one sentence are half a dozen unasked questions: which metric, which season, which period, compared to what, and, least asked of all, for what decision.

 The paradox

-When senior data leaders are asked what is blocking them, they point at people, culture, and process.
+Ask senior data leaders what is blocking them, and they point at people, culture, and process, not technology.
 They name the human side as the wall they keep hitting.
-Then in the same conversations, fewer than one in fifty rank data literacy as an investment priority.
+Then, in the same breath, fewer than one in fifty rank data literacy as an investment priority.

 Four in five name the problem.
-Fewer than one in fifty invest in fixing it.
+Fewer than one in fifty fund the fix.

-The split shows up on both sides.
+And the split runs both ways.
 Business leaders describe their organisations as “very data-driven”.
-Technical leaders in the same companies report struggling to deliver business priorities with data.
-Same companies, opposite verdicts.
+Technical leaders in those same companies report struggling to drive business priorities with data.
+Same firms, opposite verdicts.
+The disagreement itself is the problem.

 Why this happens

 The easy reading is corporate hypocrisy.
-The honest reading is harder.
-The second problem is genuinely harder than the first.
+The honest one is less flattering: knowing what to do and actually doing it are different problems, and the doing is far harder than the knowing.

-Data literacy programmes are slow.
-They are expensive.
-Their benefits are diffuse.
-And “data literacy” itself is contested.
-The field has no agreed definition of what it actually means.
-A discipline cannot easily fund, scope, or measure what it has not yet defined.
+Underneath that, “data literacy” has no agreed definition.
+A discipline struggles to fund, scope, or measure what it has not defined.

-There is a second possibility.
-The leadership making the budget calls may not yet have enough data literacy themselves to recognise which interventions actually matter.
+There is a quieter possibility underneath.
+The people making the budget calls may not have enough data literacy themselves to see which intervention actually matters.
 Low literacy at the top compounds the problem twice: once in failing to invest, and again in misjudging what to invest in.

 Where AI makes it worse

 A vague question to an analyst produces correct-but-useless work.
 A vague prompt to a language model produces fluent-but-wrong work.
-In the chat version, someone competent and a little annoyed pushes back.
-In the LLM version, nobody asks.
+In the chat, someone competent and slightly annoyed asks which metric, which season, compared to what.
+With the model, nobody asks.

-The same cognitive failure that produces “pull the FTS numbers” in a Slack message now produces “summarise FTS performance” as a prompt.
-A vague question goes in.
-A beautifully written, plausibly framed, confidently wrong answer comes out.
+The same cognitive slip that produces “pull the FTS numbers” in a message now produces “summarise FTS performance” as a prompt.
+A vague question goes in; a beautifully written, plausibly framed, wrong answer comes back out.

 The thread

-Fix that, and the rest becomes tractable.
-Leave it broken, and AI just amplifies the noise.
+Frame it, and the rest becomes tractable.
+Leave it, and AI simply scales the noise.

-The second part of this pair looks at what fixing it actually involves.
-The full argument with sources lives in the long-form article.
+The companion post takes up what fixing it actually involves.
+The full argument, with sources, lives in the long-form article.